 Key takeaway

-Anxiety around sex is understandable in a country whose sexual pressures and tropes seem to leave little room for imperfection.
-But the truth is, most adults have experienced sexual anxiety at some point, and few can live up to the sexual ideals promoted by media and popular culture.
+Confusion around sex is understandable in a country whose sexual pressures and tropes seem to leave little room for imperfection.
+But the truth is, most adults have experienced dissatisfaction at some point, and few can live up to the sexual ideals promoted by media and popular culture.
 That’s why many of us could use a little help to let go of those worries and pressures, kick back, embrace the life force, and allow ourselves to have good sex.

 Medical Disclaimer / Legal Disclaimer – Information is provided for educational purposes.
 It does not and is not intended to constitute legal advice or medical advice.
 We attempt to be accurate and up-to-date, but the legality of cannabinoids and the science of cannabis are evolving.
 The author is neither a legal professional nor a medical expert.
 Before buying or using any products, you should check with your local authorities and medical providers.